 A rosette of spiky leaves which can grow as large as 5 feet tall and 4 feet wide, a pineapple (Ananas comosus) plant is a terrestrial bromeliad.
-When mature, it produces a red cone that opens into a 12-inch-tall cluster of 1/2-inch violet flowers, with each bloom surrounded by a bract.
-The “berries” which follow those flowers eventually fuse together to form a complete pineapple fruit.
-Hardy only in the warm climates of U.S. Department of Agriculture plant hardiness zones 10 through 12, pineapples can be grown as houseplants elsewhere.
-They prefer acidic, humus-rich, well-drained, sandy soil with a pH between 4.5 and 6.5.
+A potting mix for pineapple should be an acidic, humus-rich, well-drained, sandy soil with a pH between 4.5 and 6.5.
+Hardy only in the warm climates of U.S. Department of Agriculture plant hardiness zones 10 through 12, pineapples can be grown as very large houseplants elsewhere.

 An acidic potting mix intended for cactus, palm and citrus plants should work for pineapples, as it generally contains a fast-draining combination of peat, compost, sand and perlite.
-If you prefer to make your own mix, the Chicago Tribune’s Elvin MacDonald recommends a combination of 1 part all-purpose potting soil, 1 part sand, 1 part peat moss and 1 part leaf mold (composted leaves).
+If you prefer to make your own mix, combine 1 part all-purpose potting soil, 1 part coarse sand, 1 part peat moss and 1 part leaf mold (composted leaves).

 Prepare a Pineapple Crown

 If you plan to start a pineapple plant from a supermarket pineapple, choose a pineapple with a healthy looking crown in spring.
-Slice its crown off with a sharp knife, cutting about 1 inch below that crown.
+Put on gloves and safety googles; the sharp points of the crown may result in a puncture wound and the fresh juice can cause a reaction in sensitive individuals.
+Slice the pineapple crown off with a sharp knife, cutting about 1 inch below the leaves.

-After cleaning the fruit off of that lower 1 inch to leave only its core, strip enough leaves off the bottom of the crown so the bare core is about 2 inches long.
-Lay the crown in a dark place for two days to one week, to allow the core to form a callus.
+After cleaning the fruit off of that lower 1 inch to leave only its core, strip enough leaves off the bottom of the crown so the bare stem is about 2 inches long.
+Lay the crown in a dark place for two days to one week, to allow the cut edges to form a callus.

 Plant the Pineapple Crown

-After the pineapple core has formed a callus, place a 1-inch layer of gravel in the bottom of an 8-inch clay pot.
-Use a pot that has drainage holes and place a piece of screen mesh or coffee filter paper over the holes to help keep the gravel in the pot.
-Fill that pot to within 1/2 inch of its rim with the potting mix, moistened so that is lightly damp.
+After the pineapple core has formed a callus, plant in a pot that has several drainage Place a piece of screen mesh or coffee filter paper over the holes to help keep the pineapple potting mix in the pot.
+Fill the pot to within 1/2 inch of its rim with the lightly moistened mix.

 After making a 2-inch deep hole in the center of the potting mix, insert the pineapple core into that hole until the lower part of the crown is resting on the surface of the mix.
-Tamp the mix around the core, and enclose the pot and crown in a large, transparent plastic bag -- with the bag puffed out so it doesn't touch the crown.
+Tamp the mix around the core, and enclose the pot and crown in a large, transparent plastic bag -- with the bag puffed out or supported by several stakes so it doesn't touch the crown.

 Set the pot in a spot where the crown will receive bright, indirect light and temperatures around 70 to 75 degrees Fahrenheit.
-If its soil is kept lightly damp, the crown should root within two to six weeks.
+If its soil is kept lightly damp, the crown should root within four to 12 weeks.

 Grow the Pineapple Plant